 The following details highlight certain components of the research and development and operating expenses classified by nature.
-The foreign exchange (loss) gain as presented separately on the face of the consolidated statement of loss and comprehensive loss is also classified as a research and development expense.
-Remaining research and development and operating expenses include personnel costs and expenses paid to third parties.
+The foreign exchange gain (loss) as presented separately on the face of the consolidated statement of loss and comprehensive loss is also classified as a research and development expense.
+Remaining research and development and operating expenses include expenses paid to third parties.